lukasz-cpu/java-learning-materials/README.md

 - [C. Horstmann - Core Java - Fundamentals](https://www.amazon.com/Core-Java-I-Fundamentals-1-11th/dp/0135166306) - It's good book for begginers, clearly explains what java is, OOP paradigm, and all core java mechanisms.
 One con that I see is: there is no exercises to do.

-- [Java video course in Udemy](https://www.udemy.com/java-the-complete-java-developer-course/) - if your prefer listen than reading - this course is also recommended.
+- [Java video course in Udemy](https://www.udemy.com/java-the-complete-java-developer-course/) - if your prefer listen than read - this course is also recommended.
 But it touches only basics, so books below would be great replenishment.

 - [C. Horstmann - Core Java - Advenced Features](https://www.amazon.com/Core-Java-II-Advanced-Features-11th/dp/0135166314) - this is continuation Java Fundamentals.
 It's broaching more complex problems - like JDBC, XML parsing etc.